 Multiple changes coming for the chargeback resolution process

 “Before the merchant even receives the chargeback, it goes through the card brand; it goes through the acquiring bank; it goes through the gateway and then, ultimately, the merchant, so there are several days that have already passed,” says Janice McNally, Signifyd’s senior manager of chargeback and claims.
-“With the complexity of chargebacks, there is less time to dispute it; less time to investigate; less time to collect all their evidence to fight those chargebacks.”
+“With the complexity of chargebacks, there is less time to dispute it; less time to investigate; less time to collect all their evidence to prevent chargebacks.”

 The new rules also change the dispute process for cases that fall into Visa’s fraud category (chargebacks due to fraud) and authorization category (authorization not obtained or denied).